kishanpatel22/kernel_concepts/xv6/kernel_init.md

                 80108000 data
           ```

-    + Basically what are we trying to achieve by such type of memory mappings
+    + Basically what are we trying to achieve by such type of memory mappings for kernel
         ![kmap memory mapping](./images/kernal_paging_maps.jpg)

         |     region in memory      |       start    |      end      |  size        |   permissions   |